Tuesday, November 5, 2024

 Therefore, Heidegger may have let others’ stubborn attachments (and academic vanity) have its way (groupthink)—there being schadenfreude, fer sure—while he continued his own precursory appeal for ones to come.

-He also writes, 1949 (three years after "Letter on Humanism"), that "God is, but God does not exist."
+He also writes, 1949 (three years after "Letter on Humanism"), that "God is, but he does not exist" (ref.2.10, p.
+284).
 Indeed, that kind of difference is clear from philosophy's Linguistic Turn, which framed my own introduction to Heidegger's thinking, 1971 onward—when I first read Duino Elegies, i.e., 1971, too (Spender trans.).

 (Psychoanalyst Lou Andreas-Salomé saw an incestuous bond between Rainer and herself—Plato's cosmic egg re-synergized?